 Devices such as stereo speakers, mobile phones, Wi-Fi routers and microwaves are the main culprits.
 The 2.4 GHz band is quite wide ranging.
 Sometimes you do come across devices that don’t quite get along with each other.
 Bad devices!

 Unless you know what electronic device in your home is causing interference, you may think you have a faulty baby monitor.
-There are tell-tale signs when baby monitor interference is occuring.
+There are tell-tale signs when baby monitor interference is occurring.
 You will hear a buzzing sound, clicking or static sound along with the ‘normal’ audio signal.

 If you have a digital video baby monitor, the picture can also be affected.
 The video may look fuzzy and / or out of focus.